 Varroa Jacobsoni asks the ultimate fate tempting question, "What could possibly go wrong".
 Sam, however, is Genre Savvy enough to know not to ask that question.

 Time Dilation: The D.A.V.E. drive apparently works by somehow doing the reverse, for those on board the trip takes as long as it would normally but to people outside the ship it seems to be traveling faster than light.
 Which is why passengers on FTL ships have to be in cold sleep.

 Sam comes to Winston's home looking to rescue Florence, and then attempts to try to break up budding romantic feelings between them out of fear that she would leave Sam for Winston.
 Florence points out to Sam that he doesn't need to be conscious to give a good impression, so he decides it's time for a Plan B.

-Uplifted Animal: Chimps were the first to be uplifted, but it didn't work very well, since they turned out to be natural sociopaths.
-Florence is an uplifted wolf (Word Of God states she has no human DNA), part of an experimental breed - only 14 of them exist so far.
+Chimps were the first to be uplifted, but it didn't work very well, since they turned out to be natural sociopaths if you believe what Ecosystems Unlimited says, anyway.
+Florence is an uplifted wolf (Word of God states she has no human DNA), part of an experimental breed - only 14 of them exist so far.
 That may be all there ever will be- they're actually only a prototype for a future race of uplifted alien animals.
 However, if the Bowman's Wolves have anything to do with it, they'll eventually be a full species.